These 13 cozy gifts will keep your loved ones warm and snuggly all winter

 White and Warren Cashmere Travel Wrap

 Speaking of cashmere, White and Warren’s Cashmere Travel Wrap is unbeatable—it’s been a best-seller for more than two decades, and we thoroughly endorse its popularity.
-The uber-soft wrap can be a blanket, a scarf, or a wraparound for a little bit of coziness wherever you go.
+One Fast Company editor, who has had her uber-soft wrap for more than five years, uses it as a warm winter scarf, a shoulder wrap in summer, and cozy comfort blanket on just about every flight she takes.
 It comes in 14 different colors and three perfect sizes—the full-blown travel wrap, a mini wrap, or a very adorable scarf.
 The traveler in your life is sure to love this for keeping cozy now, and jet-setting in the future.

 Parachute Cozy Booties